 This is indicated by the display briefly reading 'dSP OPt' (for display option) and then the currently selected Option.
-Three display options are offered: Process only, Set Point only or both process and setpoint.
-Use '^ENTv' key to step thru these options.
+Use '^DIGv' key to step thru various options.
 Once the desired option has been selected, push 'SETUP' key to enter it and go on to set Display Time.